bakera81/recipes/src/data/recipes/meat/honey-sriracha-pork-chops.md

 5. Smother the chops using half of your sauce.
 Save the other half for dipping.
 6. Bake 25-30 minutes.
 7. Enjoy.
-  + Pro Tip\u2122: Serve with a spinach salad and toasted ciabatta."
+  + Pro Tip™️: Serve with a spinach salad and toasted ciabatta.